*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 The look of the leaves out of the bag is very attractive and really a hallmark of this Indian green tea brand.
 They are tightly rolled but still fresh enough that you can see the veins of the leaves adding to the overall freshness in their appearance.

 The aroma of this outstanding green tea is one of vegetation.
 Undergrowth after a spring shower would be the way I would describe it.

 There is something very fresh and clean about the fragrance of this tea both in the bag and when you steep it.

 There is a floral hint as well.
-Get a taste of Darjeeling Emerald Green Tea(*affiliate link) from the Vahdam website.
+Get a taste of Darjeeling Emerald Green Tea(*affiliate link) available on Amazon.
 I think you will enjoy it.

 The taste follows suit with the aroma.
 It has a grassy, smooth taste.
 With only the slightest indication of bitterness.

 In fact, that may be the biggest problem for this tea for some people.
 It is so smooth and drinkable that some might perceive it as a weak tea.

 I don’t believe it is weak.
 Delicate?
 Yes.
 Weak?
 No. That delicate taste is what gives it its character.
 I think you will love it as an everyday green tea.